QubesOS/qubesos.github.io/pages/partners.md

 grateful for their support!

 If your organization is interested in becoming a Qubes Partner, please contact `michael at qubes-os dot org`.
-For monetary donations, please see the [donations page](/en/donate).
+You can also read more about how Qubes is [funded] and about making a [monetary donation] to the project.

 [![nlnet](/attachment/site/nlnet.gif)][nlnet]